Fast spectral separation method for kinetic equation with anisotropic non-stationary collision operator retaining micro-model fidelity: Numerical results

 Fig. \ref{fig:error_L2} presents the evolution of the $L_{2}$ relative errors in the velocity distribution for various mesh resolutions, initialized with the GMM and RM models, respectively.
 The numerical simulation error decreases with increasing grid resolution, and the error further diminishes for $t>1$ as the velocity distribution progressively converges to the Maxwellian equilibrium.

 To assess the convergence quantitatively, we compare the $L_{2}$ relative error as a function of mesh size $h$ for both initial distribution models at $t=1$ and $t=2$, as shown in Fig. \ref{fig:convergence}.
-The numerical results indicate that the $L_{2}$ error exhibits a convergence rate between $\cO(h^{2})$ and $\cO(h^{3})$, with the $L_{1}$ and $L_{\infty}$ errors also falling within this range.
+The numerical results indicate that the $L_{2}$ error exhibits a convergence rate between $\cO(h^{2})$ and $\cO(h^{3})$, with the $L_{1}$ and $L_{\infty}$ errors also falling within this range. \tcr{In practice, the convergence rate is slightly better than the expected $O(h^2)$.
+This is perhaps due to the relaxation nature, where the evolution eventually converges to the Maxwellian distribution}.
 The corresponding $L_{1}$ and $L_{\infty}$ errors at different mesh resolutions are summarized in Table \ref{table:errorL1} and \ref{table:errorLinf}.